apache/pekko/docs/src/main/paradox/additional/rolling-updates.md

     * Change message classes by adding the marker interface and possibly needed annotations as described in @ref:[Serialization with Jackson](../serialization-jackson.md).
     * Test the system with the new serialization in a new test cluster (no rolling update).
-    * Remove the binding for the marker interface in `akka.actor.serialization-bindings`, so that Jackson is not used for serialization (toBinary) yet.
+    * Remove the binding for the marker interface in `pekko.actor.serialization-bindings`, so that Jackson is not used for serialization (toBinary) yet.
-    * Configure `akka.serialization.jackson.allowed-class-prefix=["com.myapp"]`
+    * Configure `pekko.serialization.jackson.allowed-class-prefix=["com.myapp"]`
         * This is needed for Jackson deserialization when the `serialization-bindings` isn't defined.
         * Replace `com.myapp` with the name of the root package of your application to trust all classes.
     * Roll out the change.
     * Java serialization is still used, but this version is prepared for next roll out.
 1. Rolling update to enable serialization with Jackson.
-    * Add the binding to the marker interface in `akka.actor.serialization-bindings` to the Jackson serializer.
+    * Add the binding to the marker interface in `pekko.actor.serialization-bindings` to the Jackson serializer.
-    * Remove `akka.serialization.jackson.allowed-class-prefix`.
+    * Remove `pekko.serialization.jackson.allowed-class-prefix`.
     * Roll out the change.
     * Old nodes will still send messages with Java serialization, and that can still be deserialized by new nodes.
     * New nodes will send messages with Jackson serialization, and old node can deserialize those because they were